 Seattle is the northernmost major city in the continental United States.
 The most popular time to visit is during the summer – May through October – when the warm weather and the sun shines down on Seattle.
-With its abundance of accessible sightseeing destinations, restaurants and nightlife, Seattle is a favorite tourist destination for those looking to utilize a Seattle rental scooter or wheelchair.
+With an abundance of sightseeing destinations, restaurants and nightlife that are wheelchair accessible, Seattle is a favorite tourist destination for those looking to utilize a Seattle rental scooter or wheelchair.

-Two of Seattle’s most famous and “must see” attractions are the Space Needle and Pike Place Market.
+Two of the most famous and “must see” wheelchair accessible Seattle attractions are the Space Needle and Pike Place Market.
 Once serving as the symbol of the 1962 World’s Fair, the Space Needle is now one of the most recognizable structures in the world.
-Visitors take an elevator 520 feet up to see the breathtaking Seattle views.
+With mobility equipment rentals, visitors take an elevator 520 feet up to see the breathtaking Seattle views.
 Both the Space Needle and the famous SkyCity Restaurant are wheelchair accessible.
 The Pike Place Market is a large open-space market to explore with a wheelchair rental in Seattle.
 Although it contains beautiful fresh flowers, gourmet foods, an assortment of import goods, antiques, collectibles and other shops, it is best known for its flying fish.
 The original Starbucks is also housed in the Pike Place Market and is a popular tourist destination for coffee lovers.